smurferson1/MineControl/README.md

 # MineControl

-Old school temperature management, scheduling, and data aggregation for GPU and CPU cryptocurrency mining, primarily made for us plebs with a single GPU and CPU.
-It can automatically keep your stuff running the way you want it to run and give better data about what's going on (e.g. charts, averages, kWh).
+Old school and lightweight temperature management, scheduling, and data aggregation for cryptocurrency mining on a GPU and/or CPU, mainly for us plebs with a single GPU and CPU.
+It can automatically keep your miners and hardware running within your parameters and give nice data about what's going on (e.g. charts, averages, kWh).
 This is accomplished by:
 - Reading temperatures and power usage from an external hardware monitor application.
 Any hardware monitor that can output metrics to system tray tooltips or console window should function once customized.
 - Setting GPU power profile via an external GPU controller application.
 Any GPU controller that accepts parameters through the command line should function once customized.
 - Optionally managing execution of a GPU and/or CPU mining application for charting and logging their output in a central location (as long as they provide console or systray output), and scheduling their execution.
 - Finding relevant data in the output text with customizable regular expressions.

 Specific hardware monitor and GPU controller applications are not mentioned to avoid legal issues.
 The default MineControl configuration happens to be compatible with the most popular hardware monitor and GPU controller applications for NVIDIA GPUs.
-Hint: they may or may not rhyme with RidesharePimpo and ChemYesCry RaptorChurner.
+Hint: they rhyme with RidesharePimpo and ChemYesCry RaptorChurner.

 ## Donations
 MineControl is free and open source.
 Crypto donations are however appreciated and will keep the developer(s) motivated to fix and improve things.
 Current wallets for donation: